pjvalentini/Slave---Music-Player/README.md

 # Slave---Music-Player

-Version 1.0 Created 6/4/17 by PJ Valentini
+Version 2.0 Created 6/5/17 by PJ Valentini

 This Music Player is still in development.

-The Player currently plays 10 preloaded songs of various Artists.
-The interface displays an Album Cover with associated song id data.
+This Slave Music Player works with Soundcloud API
       * Play, pause, prev, next buttons are all working (shuffle, volume control and mute buttons will me added later).

-      * Volume Control is now working, more buttons to come...
-        Now all song, cover and artists data is now referenced in the JS sheet.

-      * Adding functionality to Soundcloud API still not working yet.
+      * Functionality to Soundcloud API is working.
-        - can play one track off of a search...but only play button works now.
+        - can play one track off of a search, and play songs off the playlist.
+Clicking a track on the playlist or clicking next or previous buttons can play a track as well
-        - Need to fix.
-6/19/17

-      * Minor CSS upgrades.
-6/19/17
+      * Minor CSS upgrades from Version 1.0 6/19/17

+      * Still more to fix....